6 Major Mistakes Men Make in Divorce

 Tap Into Your Inner Strength.
 Above all, be strong for yourself and for your children.
 Divorce is a difficult transition for anyone and you are not alone.
 If you feel that you need a safe space to vent your anger or frustrations through the process, consider a therapist who is familiar with high-conflict divorces and family reorganization.

 If you are going through a divorce and want more information regarding custody, parenting time or any other issue, we can help.
-To schedule your free consultation, please call us at 888-888-0919, or use our contact form.
+To schedule your initial consultation, please call us at 888-888-0919, or use our contact form.
 Speaking with one of our experienced and compassionate family law attorneys will help you devise a plan for securing your bright future.

 (Women: you are not immune!
 Read our blog: 5 Worst Pieces of Divorce Advice for Women for more.)